button-tech/ton-sync-payments-channel/README.md

 ## Specially for people who will test (TON Team)

-We already setted up private keys, and deplyed contract address for you, however, you can use your own keys and deploy contract again - but it will take more steps.
+We already setted up private keys, and deplyed contract for you, however, you can use your own keys and deploy contract again - but it will take more steps.

 We will not attach pk and other hardcoded data to our github: https://github.com/button-tech/ton-sync-payments-channel